1. Where can I find University Policies and Procedures?

-University Policy 02-02-10, Faculty Reviews and Appeals, establishes the right of faculty members to appeal appointment decisions affecting renewal and tenure.
+University Policy Faculty Reviews and Appeals AC 28 (formerly 02-02-10), establishes the right of faculty members to appeal appointment decisions affecting renewal and tenure.
 Any eligible member of the faculty may appeal appointment decisions of nonrenewal or promotion related to allegations of inadequate consideration, academic freedom violations, or discrimination.

-University Policy 02-03-01, Faculty Grievances, applies to actions or decisions that have adversely affected an eligible member of the faculty in his or her professional capacity that has occurred or been reached unfairly, improperly, or in violation of University policy.
+University Policy Faculty Grievances AC 22 (formerly 02-03-01) and Faculty Grievances/Alternative Policy AC 23 (formerly 02-03-01A), applies to actions or decisions that have adversely affected an eligible member of the faculty in his or her professional capacity that has occurred or been reached unfairly, improperly, or in violation of University policy.